-The abovementioned amendments are applicable for annual periods beginning on or after 1 January 2025 and have no material impact on the Company.
+The abovementioned amendments are applicable for annual periods beginning on or after 1 January 2025 and have no material impact on the Group.

-3. Standards or interpretations issued, revised or amended, by IASB which have not been endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.
+3. Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which have not been endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures by IASB b IFRS 17 "Insurance Contracts" 1 January 2023 с IFRS 18 "Presentation and Disclosure in Financial Statements" 1 January 2027 d Disclosure Initiative - Subsidiaries without Public Accountability: 1 January 2027 Disclosures (IFRS 19)

-Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB e Amendments to the Classification and Measurement of Financial 1 January 2026 Instruments - Amendments to IFRS 9 and IFRS 7 f Annual Improvements to IFRS Accounting Standards - Volume 11 1 January 2026 g Contracts Referencing Nature-dependent Electricity - Amendments 1 January 2026 to IFRS 9 and IFRS 7
+Effective Date Items New, Revised or Amended Standards and Interpretations issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 c IFRS 18 "Presentation and Disclosure in Financial Statements" 1 January 2027 d Disclosure Initiative - Subsidiaries without Public 1 January 2027 Accountability: Disclosures (IFRS 19) e Amendments to the Classification and Measurement of Financial 1 January 2026 Instruments - Amendments to IFRS 9 and IFRS 7 f Annual Improvements to IFRS Accounting Standards - Volume 1 January 2026 11 g Contracts Referencing Nature-dependent Electricity - 1 January 2026 Amendments to IFRS 9 and IFRS 7

-(a) IFRS 10 "Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures
+(a) IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures